atfox272/Dual-issue-Microcontroller/README.md

     + **Description**: Change location of Configuration register from _Register in Processor_ to _Data memory_
     + **Goal**: Not reserve register in Processor

+  _(Sep 20, 2023)_
+  - Change _Function of Multi-processor manager_: The Multi-processor manager process some instruction by itself (not only the processors)
+    + **Description**: The MPM will process B-type and J-type instruction by itself (NOT fetch these instructions into the Processor)
+    + **Goal**: Reduce the number of PC registers (merge all PC register into Multi-processor manager)

 ## 6. Testcase:
   - Testcase for parallel processing: